jbe1992/your-own-project/README.md

 # Welcome to Title to be defined!

 ## Project Goals
-Do a database to store all the current jobs offers in Spain about Web Development.
+Do a database to store all the current jobs offers in Spain about Web Development, Front-End, Back-End.
 Then I will create a jupyter notebook to analyze the data.

 How to get the data: